zhez6/Final_Project/README.md

 **Preliminary results:**
 1) Select skill one: increase 10% shooting rate, but will reduce the ability to resist damage 5%
-   Winning rate of Player X: 1.377%
+   Winning rate of Player X: 1.147%
-   Average winning rate of other characters: 0.996%
+   Average winning rate of other characters: 0.999%

 2) Select skill two: increase the capability that resists damage by 10%., but will reduce the shooting hit rate 5%
+   Winning rate of Player X: 0.810%
+   Average winning rate of other characters: 1.002%

+3) Use the Default settings
-   Winning rate of Player X: 0.939%
+   Winning rate of Player X: 1.018%
    Average winning rate of other characters: 1.000%

-3) Use the initial settings
-   Winning rate of Player X: 1.210%
-   Average winning rate of other characters: 0.998%

 **References:**